-The submission and any revisions provided to the Commission throughout the review process shall be reviewed and edited by a person or persons with experience in reviewing technical documents who shall certify on Form G-7, Editorial Review Expert Certification that the submission has been personally reviewed and is editorially correct.
+The submission and any revisions provided to the Commission throughout the review process shall be reviewed and edited by a person or persons with experience in reviewing technical documents who shall certify on Form G-7, Editorial Review Expert Certification, that the submission has been personally reviewed and is editorially correct.

-Purpose: This standard requires that the modeling organization engaged in the development of the model maintain a quality control process with regard to creating, maintaining, and reviewing all documentation associated with the model.
+Purpose: A quality control process with regard to creating, maintaining, and reviewing all documentation associated with the hurricane model is to be maintained.